 Class sizes will not exceed the number of workstations for elective courses.
-The number of workstations will be determined by the administration with input from the lead teacher.
+The number of workstations for each elective course will be determined by the administration with input from the lead teacher.
+A basic workstation is defined as an assigned location where a student normally spends the majority of class time performing the operational functions necessary to meet the performance objectives and goals of the course.